Āryatārā Atiyoga

 The Great Wheel of Truth.

-oṃ virāji virāji mahā-cakra-vajri । sata sata sarate sarate trayī trayī vidhamani saṃbhañjani । tramati siddhā gryatvaṃ svāhā॥This prayer can help achieve success in all prayer cultivation.
-All
+oṃ virāji virāji mahā-cakra-vajri । sata sata sarate sarate trayī trayī vidhamani saṃbhañjani । tramati siddhā gryatvaṃ svāhā॥This prayer supports success in all prayer cultivation, so that virtuous

 - संस्कृतम्-Sanskrit